 Mercury Marine prefers suppliers to utilize electronic fund transfer (EFT) as a means of receiving payments and remittance detail.
 EFT dramatically improves the efficiency of the payment and remittance process.
-Mercury Marine's EFT payment process offered to suppliers consists of the following:
+Mercury Marine's EFT payment process offered to suppliers consist of the following:

-- I. Funds transfer via the National Automated Clearing House Association (NACHA) standards.
+- 1 Funds transfer via the National Automated Clearing House Association (NACHA) standards.
 This is sent to the bank designated by the supplier. - II.
 Funds transfer by electronic wire transfer via SWIFT standards.
-This is sent to the bank designated by the supplier and could include an intermediary bank on Consumption program in settlement of the sale of designated by the supplier. goods, which means that Mercury shall enter payment III.
-Options exist for suppliers to receive remittance into its cash term payment cycle on the fabrication of detail and is dependent upon the suppliers needs Mercury Marine's finished goods, or when such products and / or capabilities: are shipped to another of Mercury Marine's facilities.
-Suppliers participating in this program will benefit from ANSI X12 Remittance Advice (EDI transaction set 820). daily transmitted inventory levels, in transit inventory This data can be sent to a Value Added Network (VAN) not yet recorded when utilizing electronic ASN's and designated by the supplier or to a bank designated by consumption activity on products supplied, which will make possible collaborative planning between Mercury the supplier.
-Marine and supplier and a resultant reduction of total Email sent direct to a suppliers specified email address. supply chain inventory and cost.
+This is sent to the bank designated by the supplier and could include an intermediary bank designated by the supplier. - III.
+Options exist for suppliers to receive remittance detail and is dependent upon the suppliers needs and / or capabilities:

+ANSI X12 Remittance Advice (EDI transaction set 820).
+This data can be sent to a Value-Added Network (VAN) designated by the supplier or to a bank designated by the supplier.

+Email sent direct to a suppliers specified email address.